-The TAZ 3D printer is available with a tool head equipped with either a 0.50mm or 0.35mm nozzle.
-The tool head with the 0.50mm nozzle diameter will print faster than the 0.35mm nozzle tool head.
-Due to the specific torque- 30 ft/lb- required to tighten the nozzle when removed we do not recommend removing the nozzle from the LulzBot Hexagon Hot End.
+The LulzBot[TM] TAZ 3D printer is available with a tool head equipped with a 0.50mm nozzle.
+The tool head with the 0.50mm nozzle diameter will print faster than a 0.35mm nozzle tool head.
+Layer heights of 0.05mm to 0.50mm are possible with the standard 0.50mm tool head.
+Due to the specific torque- 30 ft/lb- required to tighten the nozzle when removed we do not recommend removing the nozzle from the LulzBot[TM] Hexagon Hot End.
 Failure to properly tighten the nozzle to the specific recommended torque may lead to leaks or damage if over-tightened.
-Nozzle related issues may not be covered under warranty after nozzle changes.
+Nozzle related issues will not be covered under warranty after nozzle changes.
 We recommend having the other nozzle diameter tool head/hot end on hand for quick, easy, and simple changes.